 The Zapatista Revolution is quiet now, and while it may not be over, the guns are no longer pointed, and the people of Chiapas have found a new normal.
 In their autonomy, they work hard to administer government and services.
 They have taken the concept of education and applied it on a larger scale–both for children and adults.
 Human rights for all is the cornerstone of their governance.
 They govern by respecting the earth, each other, the woman and the child.
 This remarkable place is unique, and if you travel there, it seems as if you’ve left Mexico and entered a different world.
 It’s a place where the people look noticeably different from Mexicans and where their mannerisms, language, and culture distinguish them as indigenous.
 It is a place where Rudi is forever connected to the people.

 We encourage you to ally with the people of Chiapas, too.
 You can follow our milestone project updates, photos, and videos on our social media pages and explore with the clowns.
-Visit our Projects page to delve into the library of information about our past work in Chiapas.
+Visit our page about Mexico to delve into the library of information about our past work in Chiapas.